cferdinandi/adventure/content/adventures/kickstarter/the-ghost-ship.md

 {{%location title="The Lost Isle" encounters="Attacked by coconut monsters||Encounter giant carnivorous plants||Get stuck in quicksand||Have to cross a river, a shady bridge, or something of that nature||Find an abandoned camp and evidence of the same people as from the ship||Discover the trap door or hidden tunnel entrance"%}}
 This could be a tropical island (with palm trees) or a more temperate one (with pines, oaks, and maples).
 It's large enough that it would take an hour or two to explore the whole thing.

-The *Guide* might also want to scatter some useful items or even natural resources throughout the island.
+The *Game Master* might also want to scatter some useful items or even natural resources throughout the island.
 {{%/location%}}

 {{%location title="The Tunnels" encounters="The slide to the depths||A mutant slime that attacks the players and tries to envelop them||A battle with living mushrooms or tunnel trolls||An obstacle like a steep drop or water-filled section of tunnel||Locating the missing crew||Discovering the submarine"%}}